layoutBox/StackViewLayout/README.md

 **Method:**

 * **`direction(_: SDirection)`**
-The `direction` property establishes the main-axis, thus defining the direction items are placed in the StackLayoutView.
+The `direction` property establishes the main-axis, thus defining the direction items are placed in the StackViewLayout.

 TO BE DOCUMENTED